lambdamusic/openalex-hacks/README.md

 ## Development

-* jupyter notebooks contain all data extraction logic
+* `src` folder includes jupyter notebooks with all data extraction logic
 * `build` folder is used to generate outputs
 * put results into `docs` for publishing via github pages ie on <https://lambdamusic.github.io/openalex-hacks/>

-## Disclaimer
+### Disclaimer

+This code is mainly a hack and can contain errors.

 I am not affiliated to the OpenAlex project.